Internships - Autumn in London

 Students selected for a internship must work at the internship site at least one full day (8 hours) each week and be available on an "as and when needed" basis at other times.

-Students will be selected based on interviews with the U.K. internship director, Professor Stuart Weinstein, and the internship supervisor at the internship host.
-In addition, an essay and/or interview with Stetson's Director of International Programs may be required.
-Students are not guaranteed an internship placement, and likely will not know whether they are selected until they reach the U.K. and interview for positions.
+Students will be selected based on interviews with the U.K. internship director, Professor Kathleen Hallisey, and the internship supervisor at the internship host.
+In addition, an essay and/or interview with Stetson's Assistant Dean of International Programs may be required.
+Students are not guaranteed an internship placement, and may not know whether they are selected until they reach the U.K. and interview for positions.

 Students will be selected in large measure based on their demonstrated aptitude to perform well in a "work-placement" environment as evidenced by one or more of the following accomplishments to date: